Automate recurring operator work#

 - Results are aggregated into a digest

-- The digest feeds the Today dashboard and can trigger an email briefing
+- The digest is surfaced in Sidekick (as Proof and Outputs widgets) and in Jobs, and can trigger an email briefing

 warning Routine runs are subject to your workspace's daily event quota.
 If the quota is exceeded, new runs return a 429 until the next day.